onera/paradigm/training/Python/01_Introduction/introduction.md

 Advanced feature.
 Used in **ParaDiGM** algorithm development.
 </span>*

-As you have seen with the game earlier, the block-distributed and partitioned point of view are key in parallel load balanced algorithms.
+As you have seen with the game earlier, the *block-distributed* and *partitioned* point-of-views are key in parallel, load-balanced algorithms.
 That for it is paramount to be able to easily switch between those two.
-`PDM_part_to_block` and `PDM_block_to_part` are low level tools to wrap the creation of MPI communication graphs.
+`PDM_part_to_block` and `PDM_block_to_part` are low-level tools to wrap the creation of MPI communication graphs.

 It arose that we needed a function to link partitions in order to exchange fields.
 This particularly is at stake at the end **ParaDiGM** algorithms to make a link between the partitioned input mesh data and the partitioned output mesh data.